hmc-cs121-admin/git-pm-workflow/activity.md

 When you start a new project, you'll want to create it inside an organization (Steps 1-2 below).
 This will allow everyone to contribute using the same workflow.
 It's also a good idea to configure the new project to protect the master branch from accidental deletions and from pushes, and to require that changes to master only be done through reviewed pull-requests (3).
-Last, you'll need to invite maintainers of the code to be collaborators on the project (4-5).
-This will allow maintainers to review and merge pull-requests.
+Last, you'll need to invite collaborators on the project (4-5).
+These collaborators will be code maintainers, and will be able to review and merge pull-requests.

 *On GitHub*
 ```